superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 3. Post-retrieval
 - Reranking

+Let's get started.

-### Set up
+## Set up

-Before we start diving into advanced RAG and pre-retrieval, let's set up everything we will need for this tutorial.
-Note that if you're on Windows, you might run into trouble setting up [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), as there is no Windows support yet.
+Before we dive into advanced RAG and pre-retrieval, let's **set up** everything we'll need for this tutorial.

+We'll build a [Haystack](https://docs.haystack.deepset.ai/docs/intro) pipeline using open source (sentence-transformers) embeddings and models from Huggingface.
+In addition, we'll need "accelerate" and "bitsandbytes" libraries to load our generative large language model (LLM) in 4-bit.
+This set up will enable us to run our RAG system efficiently.
+Indeed, this tutorial is optimized to work within free [Google Colab](https://colab.research.google.com/) GPU environments.
+(Note: if you're on Windows, you may run into trouble setting up [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), as there is no Windows support yet.)

 ```bash
 pip install haystack-ai sentence-transformers accelerate -i <https://pypi.org/simple/> bitsandbytes
 ```

-We will build a [Haystack](https://docs.haystack.deepset.ai/docs/intro) pipeline using open source embeddings and models from Huggingface.
-Additionally, "accelerate" and "bitsandbytes" libraries will be necessary for loading our generative large language model (LLM) in 4 bit.
-This will enable us to run our pipeline in an efficient way - in fact, this tutorial is optimized to work within free [Google Colab](https://colab.research.google.com/) GPU environments.

-As for the data, we will fetch information from Vector Hub articles and convert the html files to documents.
+We'll fetch **our data** from [VectorHub](https://superlinked.com/vectorhub) articles, and convert the html files to documents.

 ```python
 from haystack.components.fetchers import LinkContentFetcher